Dhivya20032004/Market-Basket-Insights/README.md

 - `Product Name`: The name of the product purchased.
 - `Quantity`: The quantity of the product purchased in the transaction.

-The data allows us to explore purchasing patterns and identify relationships between products, which can be used to provide valuable insights for the retail business.

 ## Requirements